magicmq/pyspigot-documentation/quickstart.md

 # Quick Start Guide

 Here is a very brief guide for creating your very first PySpigot script.
+If you don't know Python, that's okay!
+There are many great online tutorials to learn.
+See the [Helpful Resources](externalresources.md) page for some good Python tutorials.

 ## Download and Load PySpigot